Set out below is a list of current and upcoming events at the partner monasteries and nunneries. (All dates are given in day/month/year format.)

 Event type: Non-webcast Event (for member-supporters)

-Brief description: This special practice is also dedicated to the stable health and long life of H.H. the Dalai lama, the senior lamas of all lineage traditions, all sangha members, and to the flourishing of the Dharma and world peace, the well-being of all sentient beings, and to the dispelling of all obstacles and adversities such as war and epidemics.
+Brief description: These practices are dedicated to the stable health and long life of H.H. the Dalai Lama and the other great masters of all traditions, to the flourishing of the Dharma and world peace, and to the well-being of all sentient beings and all sangha members, supporters, and benefactors.
 You are cordially invited to participate.

 We apologise for the cancellation /postponement of this event.
 All paid registrations will be refunded, all pre-registrations have been cancelled.